Howard: Choosing optimism

 We all know — towns, nonprofits, organizations — that without some intervention, our community will be lost.
 No one even blinks an eye anymore at one-bedroom rentals costing $2,300.
 Halfway through 2024, only 16 homes had sold under $500,000 in Eagle County.
 I did a quick search and there are only five homes listed for under $500,000.
 How can anyone afford to put down roots?

 I am focusing on the positive, the partnerships and the change ahead.
 At Habitat we have always been focused on solutions — it’s easy to define the problem without finding how to work to fix it.
 But we’re solutions oriented and I’m optimistic.
 This is a great community.
-We have a lot of work to do towards a future where everybody who wants to live here can.
+We have a lot of work to do toward a future where everybody who wants to live here can.
 We are surrounded by people working to make change and I can’t wait to see where the future takes us — and I am excited to be part of it.
 Join me

 Elyse Howard is the vice president of community affairs and philanthropy.
 She is always up for a conversation about housing, partnerships and how to build community.
 Learn more at HabitatVailValley.org.